-The aggregate fair value of securities held by the Company in an unrealized loss position for less than 12 months as of March 31, 2014 was \$37.6 million, representing 12 securities.
+The aggregate fair value of securities held by the Company in an unrealized loss position for less than 12 months as of June 30, 2014 was \$15.0 million, which consisted of three commercial paper securities comprising the total balance.
 To determine whether an other-than-temporary impairment exists for securities with significant unrealized losses, the Company performs an analysis to assess whether it intends to sell, or whether it would more likely than not be required to sell, the security before the expected recovery of the amortized cost basis.
 Where the Company intends to sell a security, or may be required to do so, the security's decline in fair value is deemed to be other-than-temporary and the full amount of the unrealized loss is recognized on the statement of comprehensive loss as an other-than-temporary impairment charge.
 When this is not the case, the Company performs additional analysis on all securities with unrealized losses to evaluate losses associated with the creditworthiness of the security.
-Credit losses are identified where the Company does not expect to receive cash flows, based on using a single best estimate, sufficient to recover the amortized cost basis of a security and amount of the loss recognized in other income (expense).
+Credit losses are identified when the Company does not expect to receive cash flows, based on using a single best estimate, sufficient to recover the amortized cost basis of a security, and the amount of the loss is recognized in other income (expense).